 Casual is a tough one, because similar to “Beach,” the name is a little deceiving.
 This dress code is not to say jeans and tank tops, but rather something that could pretty easily go from day-to-date in your everyday life.
 You could go for a summer sundress, day-to-night jumpsuit or even a nice blouse and a skirt.

-Simple but with an off-the-shoulder update, loving this Cuyana Linen Off-The-Shoulder Dress; accessorize the Dolores Haze Josephine Jumpsuit from Ethica for a sophisticated casual wedding look; go minimalist chic in the Alaina Dress from People Tree; update the classic wrap dress n an unexpected color with the Reformation Frances Dress; or unexpected ruffles in their Adora Dress; or go for versatility in this Ace & Jig Clifton Dress (off shoulder or on…you don’t have to choose).
+Simple but with an off-the-shoulder update, loving this Cuyana Linen Off-The-Shoulder Dress; accessorize the Dolores Haze Josephine Jumpsuit from Ethica for a sophisticated casual wedding look; go minimalist chic in the Alaina Dress from People Tree; update the classic wrap dress in an unexpected color with the Reformation Frances Dress; go for unexpected ruffles in their Adora Dress; or go for versatility in this Ace & Jig Clifton Dress (off shoulder or on…you don’t have to choose).

 And regardless of the dress code on the invite, here are a few more do’s and don’ts of wedding dressing: